collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 This is why the pull request instructions are different.

-We are able to fetch updates made to the DjangoCon US website repo to our local development environment.
-The updates will be stored in a hidden .git folder.
-When we fetch these updates, they will include branches and commits made directly to the DjangoCon US website, but they will not include feature branches or pull request branches created through a fork, because they come from outside of the origin.
+As a DjangoCon US website maintainer, we are able to fetch updates made to the DjangoCon US website repo into a hidden folder named .git in our local development environment.
+These updates will include branches made directly to the DjangoCon US website, but they will not include branches made through a fork, because they come from outside of the origin.

-Branches created through a fork need to be pulled individually into our local development environment.
+Branches made through a fork need to be pulled individually into our local development environment.

 </td></tr>